htnminh/python-contents/Python Call reference/README.md

 # PYTHON CALL REFERENCE
 **Quick reference to some common classes, functions and methods of Python and its popular modules, without examples.**

-Each description only has one sentence, see the documentation for more details.
+For quick reference, each description only has one sentence, see the documentations provided for more details.

-Some sections are not in alphabetical order.
+Some sections does not fully explain all the parameters provided.

 ***Written by Hoang Tran Nhat Minh,***